konsumer/tagslide/README.md

 To set settings on your remote heroku app:

 	heroku config:push --overwrite --interactive

+You can also edit your config variables in the dyno's settings.

 If you are not using heroku, just edit your `.env` file to look like this: